emissary-ingress/emissary/reference/core/ambassador.md

 ### gRPC-Web (`enable_grpc_web`)

-gRPC is a binary HTTP/2-based protocol that extends the benefits of gRPC to the browser; gRPC-Web wraps around gRPC for clients that cannot speak raw HTTP/2.
+gRPC-Web is a binary HTTP/2-based protocol that extends the benefits of gRPC to the browser; gRPC-Web wraps around gRPC for clients that cannot speak raw HTTP/2.
 Though connected, they are distinctly different.

 The gRPC-Web specification requires a server-side proxy to translate between gRPC-Web requests and gRPC backend services.
 Ambassador can serve as the service-side proxy for gRPC-Web when `enable_grpc_web: true` is set.
 Find more on the gRPC Web client [GitHub](https://github.com/grpc/grpc-web).